74.24 0.00 (0.00%)

 |PE Ratio (TTM)||N/A|

 |1y Target Est||N/A|

 Alnylam Pharmaceuticals Inc NASDAQ/NGS:ALNYView full report here!
-Summary * ETFs holding this stock are seeing positive inflows * Bearish sentiment is low * Economic output in this company's sector is expanding Bearish sentimentShort interest | PositiveShort interest is low for ALNY with fewer than 5% of shares on loan.
+Summary * ETFs holding this stock are seeing positive inflows * Bearish sentiment is low * Economic output for the sector is expanding but at a slower rate Bearish sentimentShort interest | PositiveShort interest is low for ALNY with fewer than 5% of shares on loan.
 The last change in the short interest score occurred more than 1 month ago and implies that there has been little change in sentiment among investors who seek to profit from falling equity prices.
-Money flowETF/Index ownership | NegativeETF activity is negative and may be weakening.
-The net inflows of $1.16 billion over the last one-month into ETFs that hold ALNY are among the lowest of the last year and appear to be slowing.
-Economic sentimentPMI by IHS Markit | PositiveAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Healthcare sector is rising.
-The rate of growth is strong relative to the trend shown over the past year, and is accelerating.
+Money flowETF/Index ownership | PositiveETF activity is positive.
+Over the last month, ETFs holding ALNY are favorable, with net inflows of $4.36 billion.
+Additionally, the rate of inflows is increasing.
+Economic sentimentPMI by IHS Markit | NegativeAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Healthcare sector is rising.
+The rate of growth is weak relative to the trend shown over the past year, however, and is easing.
 Credit worthinessCredit default swapCDS data is not available for this security.Please send all inquiries related to the report to email@example.com.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
 To the fullest extent permitted by law, IHS Markit disclaims any responsibility or liability, whether in contract, tort (including, without limitation, negligence), equity or otherwise, for any loss or damage arising from any reliance on or the use of this material in any way.
 Please view the full legal disclaimer and methodology information on pages 2-3 of the full report.